-4.07 Online Charting in KP HealthConnect
+4.07 Electronic Charting & Patient Communication in KP HealthConnect

-All medical centers use the same database for online charting called KP HealthConnect.
-Through HealthConnect, interns can access hospital records and perform online charting, as well as respond to consultation requests electronically.
+All Kaiser Permanente medical centers use the same electronic medical record database for charting called KP HealthConnect.
+Through HealthConnect, interns can access hospital records and perform electronic charting as well as facilitate patient care coordination, such as consultation requests from other care providers.
 Interns are expected, whenever possible, to incorporate Lucet behavioral health outcomes data gathered electronically at each patient visit into treatment planning.
 Interns are responsible for receiving training in the use of these databases.
-Entries into the mental health record, for example, must include only approved abbreviations and symbols.
+In addition, mental health documentation must include only approved abbreviations and symbols.

 The patient's treatment progress is to be documented at each contact.
-The record should be sufficiently detailed and organized in accordance with departmental standards so that a staff member can provide appropriate and effective care to the patient.
+All patient care documentation should be sufficiently detailed and organized in accordance with departmental standards so that a staff member can provide appropriate and effective care to the patient.
 A well-maintained patient record allows a staff member, at a later date, to determine the patient's condition, as well as to review the diagnostic and therapeutic interventions that were implemented.
 Any changes in the condition of the patient and/or in the results of treatment must be documented.
-The record should enable another clinician to assume care of the patient at any time.
+The medical record should enable another clinician to assume care of the patient at any time.